Quantum cluster approach to the topological invariants in correlated Chern insulators: Results

+Now let's turn to the interacting Chern number $C$ of the model, which is commonly computed in terms of Eqs. (\ref{TH}-\ref{KF}) within the natural unit cell [H2 in Fig. \ref{lattice}(a)], as shown in Fig. \ref{h2chernnumber}(a).
+It is observed that the Chern number is $2$ for CI and $-2$ for NMI, while for the AFM phase, it is $-2$ near the NMI-AFM phase boundary and $0$ deep in the AFM phase.
+To see this more clearly, in Fig. \ref{h2chernnumber}(b), we plot $C$ as a function of $U$ with $t^\prime=0.2$.
+Apparently, the Chern number changes its sign across $U=U_M$ and survives a noticeable range of $U$ after the AF order appears, and eventually alters its value from $-2$ to $0$ at a value of $U>U_{AF}$.
+Therefore, it seems that there exist two successive topological phase transitions.

-It is well believed that in the non-interacting limit, topological phase transitions cannot occur without closing the single particle gap.
-In fact, this is also applied to the interacting regime when the interaction is not strong enough to induce an AF order, as what happens at the first topological phase transition as discussed above.
-However, the second topological phase transition is quite different: it is not accompanied by the single particle gap closing.
-To investigate the features of these two topological phase transitions, in Fig. \ref{energy_spectrum}, we plot the single particle spectra and the topological Hamiltonian's spectra at the stared points indicated in Fig.\ref{phase_diagram}.
-With increasing the Hubbard interaction strength $U$, before the AF moment forms, the single particle spectra and the topological Hamiltonian's spectra show similar evolution behavior: their gaps both close at the first topological transition point.
-However, after the formation of the AF moment, their behavior deviates from each other essentially.
-The single particle spectra exhibit few changes except that the gap increases linearly while the topological Hamiltonian's spectra quickly develop a divergence toward the second topological phase transition point.
+It is established that in the non-interacting limit, topological phase transitions cannot occur without closing the single particle gap.
+This also accounts for what happens at the first transition ($U=U_M$) when the interaction is not strong enough to induce an AF order in the model studied here.
+In the interacting regime, there are two more scenarios of topological transitions.
+One is the first-order transition across which the local order parameters change discontinuously \cite{BTS_PRB2013,ZSWZ_PRB2015,ABCTS_PRL2015}, the other is the zeros-driven transition where the change of the topological invariants is due to the emergence of zero-energy zeros of the single-particle Green's functions \cite{G_PRB2011,BTLLZ_PRB2012,SK_PRB2018}.
+Both scenarios can avoid the closing of the single particle gap.
+From Fig. \ref{phase}(c), we can see that at the ``second topological transition" ($U>U_{AF}$), the single particle gap $\Delta$ does not close and the AF moment $M$ is continuous with $U$.
+Thus this transition does not belong to the first two scenarios.
+Then does it belong to the last scenario?
+To see this, in Fig. \ref{h2spectra}, we plot the single particle spectral function $A(\mathbf{k},\omega)=-2\,{\rm Im} G(\mathbf{k},\omega+i0^+)/\pi$ and the topological Hamiltonian's spectra along a high symmetry path in the FBZ at the circled points indicated in Fig. \ref{h2chernnumber}(a).
+With increasing $U$, the single particle spectra and the topological Hamiltonian's spectra show a quite similar evolution before the AF moment forms [see Figs. \ref{h2spectra}(a)-(c)], namely their gaps both close at $K$/$K'$ at the first transition ($U=U_{M}$) and reopen after that.
+However, their behaviors deviate from each other essentially after the formation of the AF moment [see Figs. \ref{h2spectra}(d)-(f)].
+Now, the single particle spectra exhibit nearly no change except that the gap increases linearly.
+While, the topological Hamiltonian's spectra quickly develop a divergence at $K$/$K'$ when one approaches the ``second topological transition" ($U>U_{AF}$).